 Since October 2019, AdSense can inject Auto Ads on every website, that contains AdSense ad unit code.
 Auto Ads can now be displayed on any website where you have embedded a manual AdSense ad.

-This means, you have to configure your settings for Auto Ads directly in your AdSense account.
+This means you have to configure your settings for Auto Ads directly in your AdSense account.
 There, you can exclude pages or content areas of your site.
 This way, you can ensure, that no Auto Ads are delivered on your website.
-If you inject your AdSense ads manually, you can still benefit from our features like Visitor Conditions, ad rotation and a complete AMP support.
+If you inject your AdSense ads manually, you can still benefit from our features like Visitor Conditions, ad rotation, and complete AMP support.

 Automatic ads with Auto Ads

 On February 20th, 2018, AdSense introduced Auto Ads, a feature that placed AdSense ads automatically on websites.
 Auto Ads can make the job of webmasters much easier, but also causes a lot of confusion when ads appear in less optimized positions.
 We wrote about this feature and how to set it up here.

 Side note: in early 2017, there was already a feature called QuickStart, which worked almost like Auto ads, so this is not entirely new.
 We just updated this article accordingly.
 Auto Ads also replaced Page-Level Ads.

 For new AdSense accounts, Auto Ads are enabled by default and since it is placed through the verification ad tag it is easy to forget that you once set it up.